Thank you for reading our post, please rate this article at the end.

 As much as you want to take all your belongings everywhere, sometimes it’s not practical, especially concerning pontoon boats.

 Before storing your vessel, remove all personal items, including fishing gear, life jackets, and any other items that could be damaged by the elements or stolen.
+This will make it easier to store the boat properly, keep pests out, and simplify the sealing or covering process.

 Remember To Keep Your Boat Covered